If you’re looking for a LinkedIn lead generation strategy that generates high quality leads, you’re going to want to read this.

-One thing we noticed when reply rates weren’t as high as we would have liked, we had a look at our client’s Linkedin profile page.
+One thing we noticed when reply rates weren’t as high as we would have liked, we had a look at our client’s LinkedIn profile page.

 By simply changing their copy, or even adding a professional photo, we saw that reply rates began to increase.

-If you want to use Linkedin for lead-generation efforts it’s important to have a profile that showcases how your company can solve pain points.
+If you want to use LinkedIn for lead generation efforts, it’s important to have a profile that showcases how your company can solve pain points.

-Don’t use your Linkedin profile as a resume, but rather as a professional sales page that will attract potential customers.
+Don’t use your LinkedIn profile as a resume, but rather as a professional sales page that will attract potential customers.

 If it looks unprofessional, people aren’t going to trust you with their business.